BabylonJS/OldDocumentationSite/content/babylon101/babylon101/Cameras.md

 ---
 ID_PAGE: 22061
 PG_TITLE: Cameras
+title: Cameras
+abstract: >-
+  To be able to see your 3D objects you have to set a camera.
+You position this camera in the scene and you define the direction where it 'looks'.
+slug: cameras
+redirects:
+  - /tutorials/cameras
 ---

 # Cameras

 Of the many cameras available in Babylon.js the two most use are probably - the Universal Camera used for First Person Movement and the Arc Rotate Camera which is an orbital camera.
 Though with the advent of WebVR this may change.